fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 *More about inheritance in it's chapter*.

 C++ originally did not have `class` keyword and just allowed everything inside `struct`. `class` keyword was very anticipated though so it eventually arrived.
-This caused shift in convention to use `class` for classes and even though `struct` can be used too it's recommended to use only the C subset of `struct` features.
+This caused shift in convention to use `class` for classes and even though `struct` has all the same features (with just 2 minor differences above) it's recommended to use only the C subset of `struct` features.

 Cases where to use `struct` instead of `class`: